How to connect Zendesk to Facebook: A complete guide for 2026

 -

-If it's a common question, eesel AI answers it right away and closes the ticket.
-Done.
+If it's a common question, eesel AI can answer it right away, keeping your queue manageable.

 -

-If it's more complicated, eesel AI tags it, prioritizes it, and sends it to the right human agent, along with all the context they need to solve it quickly.
+If it's more complicated, eesel AI tags it, prioritizes it, and sends it to the right human agent with helpful context.

 How eesel AI bridges the gaps

-An AI platform is designed to fix the exact problems we talked about, turning your Facebook support from a chore into a well-oiled machine.
+An AI platform is designed to complement Zendesk's strengths, turning your Facebook support into a well-oiled machine.

 -

-Tap into all your company knowledge: Don't box your support into just Zendesk macros. eesel AI's Zendesk integration connects to and learns from everything, past tickets, your official help center, and even internal docs in places like Confluence and Google Docs.
-So when a customer asks a question on Facebook, the AI has all the info it needs to give the right answer.
+Tap into all your company knowledge: Help your agents by making information more accessible. eesel AI's Zendesk integration connects to your official help center and internal docs.
+When a customer asks a question on Facebook, the AI can assist by surfacing the right info instantly.

 -